 How do I CLEAN my ball bearings?

 Cleaning your bearings is easy.
-You need electric motor spray and the RPM Bearing Blaster.
+Regardless of which bearing size you have purchased, and regardless of your application, you need nitro RC engine motor spray and the RPM Bearing Blaster to easily clean your ball bearings.
+TA Emerald Performance Plus motor spray is an example of the type of cleaner to use.
 We have found that the RPM Bearing Blaster is the best device to clean your ball bearings because it does not require the removal of the bearing seal.
 Removal of seals can cause distortion of the seal leading to high levels of friction in the bearing which can slow a bearing down.
 Simply place the ball bearing in the RPM Bearing Blaster device and spray it through the hole in the Bearing Blaster.
 Make sure to allow the bearing to completely dry overnight before relubing with SIN oil.
 This is a very important step - if the bearing is not completely dry the motor spray will eat the lubrication and leave you with a dry bearing that is not properly oiled.
 Make sure the bearing dries overnight then relube by dropping a few drops of SIN oil on the seal, allow to penetrate then wipe off excess and install!

 What is the difference between the three different types of differential balls?